NIST-SP-800-53-R5/NIST-SP-800-53-R5.github.io/docs/3-19-system-and-information-integrity/si-19-de-identification.md

 * (7) DE-IDENTIFICATION / VALIDATED ALGORITHMS AND SOFTWARE<br>
 **Perform de-identification using validated algorithms and software that is validated to implement the algorithms.**

-    <ins>Discussion</ins>: Algorithms that appear to remove personally identifiable information from a dataset may in fact leave information that is personally identifiable or data that is re- identifiable.
+    <ins>Discussion</ins>: Algorithms that appear to remove personally identifiable information from a dataset may in fact leave information that is personally identifiable or data that is re-identifiable.
 Software that is claimed to implement a validated algorithm may contain bugs or implement a different algorithm.
 Software may de-identify one type of data, such as integers, but not de-identify another type of data, such as floating point numbers.
 For these reasons, de-identification is performed using algorithms and software that are validated.

     <ins>Related Controls</ins>: None.